Flag of Indiana: Statute

 The current statute that governs the design of the state flag states:

 The flag's dimensions shall be three feet fly by two feet hoist; or five feet fly by three feet hoist; or any size proportionate to either of those dimensions.
 The field of the flag shall be blue with nineteen stars and a flaming torch in gold or buff.
 Thirteen stars shall be arranged in an outer circle, representing the original thirteen states; five stars shall be arranged in a half circle below the torch and inside the outer circle of stars, representing the states admitted prior to Indiana; and the nineteenth star, appreciably larger than the others and representing Indiana shall be placed above the flame of the torch.
 The outer circle of stars shall be so arranged that one star shall appear directly in the middle at the top of the circle, and the word "Indiana" shall be placed in a half circle over and above the star representing Indiana and midway between it and the star in the center above it.
 Rays shall be shown radiating from the torch to the three stars on each side of the star in the upper center of the circle.

 Usage

-Several other laws govern the use of the state flag.
+Several other laws govern the use of the state flag:

 The flag is required to be flown by all state militias and the Indiana National Guard.
-It is to be on display at the Indiana Statehouse at all times.
+It is to be on display at the Indiana Statehouse at all times, and a new and different state flag is required to replace the previous flag each day whenever doing so would be feasible and practicable.
 The flag must also be displayed at any agency that is funded in part or in full by the state government, including public schools, state universities, and state parks.
-In all other respects the flag should be treated with the same care and respect as the flag of the United States.
+When the state flag is in too poor of a condition that it is not fitting for display, the flag should be honorably destroyed using the same method provided for the retiring and disposing of the flag of the United States.
+In all other respects, the Indiana state flag should be treated with the same care and respect as the flag of the United States.

+Colors

+Although there are no official shades of blue, gold or buff, the Indiana Historical Bureau uses hex codes #000F5D (blue) and #D59F0F (gold) for digital files, and they use Pantone 072C (blue) and 109C (gold) for printing or painting.

+Design

+Despite the flag code only specifying for there to be six rays on the flag, many copies of the state flag place an additional ray in between the torch and the large star.
+The addition of a seventh ray matches Paul Hadley's original flag design.
+Still, some flags only use six rays.